basp-group/Faceted-HyperSARA/README.md

 > J. A. Fessler and B. P. Sutton -
 <strong>Nonuniform Fast Fourier Transforms Using Min-Max Interpolation</strong>, <em>IEEE Trans.
 Image Process.</em>, vol. 51, n.
 2, pp. 560--574, Feb.
 2003.

-**Installation** To properly clone the project with the submodules, you may need to use to do the following:
+**Installation** To properly clone the project with the submodules, you may need to do follow one of set of instructions:

-- update from an existing *Faceted HyperSARA* repository:
+- updating from an existing `Faceted-Hyper-SARA` repository:

 ```bash
 git pull